Encore: Live in Concert

-Encore: Live in Concert is a live double-LP by Argent which was released in December 1974, on Epic Records PEG 33079.
+Encore is a live double-LP by Argent, released in 8 November 1974 on Epic Records PEG 33079.
 The performance includes the Rod Argent penned Zombies hit "Time of the Season" (1968) and the Russ Ballard penned "I Don't Believe In Miracles" which was a UK #31 hit for Colin Blunstone in 1972.
 Blunstone had previously been the vocalist in the Zombies with Rod Argent.